 Clearly, nutrition plays a catalytic role.
 The quality, quantity and frequency of meals determine the quality of bowel movements and therefore the health of the anus and intestine.

-For this reason, increased rates of hemorrhoids occur in obese, overweight and mainly obese people.
-Obesity complicates the general functionality of organism, charging the digestive process and causing a variety of problems / dysfunctions / serious diseases.
+For this reason, increased rates of hemorrhoids occur in overweight and mainly obese people.
+Obesity complicates the general functionality of the organism, charging the digestive process and causing a variety of problems / dysfunctions / serious diseases.

 Finally, high intensity, tightness and strenuous effort may provoke the condition of hemorrhoids.